Complete cost transparency — every dollar accounted for, every dollar beyond costs funds freedom.

 Key Point: Cory Dean Kalani receives passive income from CPMP as compensation for administration of all CPMP technical operations — infrastructure management, deployment, monitoring, development, and ongoing support.
 The 10% administration fee is calculated on net revenue (total incoming minus Stripe fees minus AWS costs).

-Final billed amounts for May 2026.
-This was the translation push month — 407 document translations (37 docs × 11 languages) established the multi-lingual library.
-These AI costs are one-time investments, not recurring operational expenses.
+May was the translation push month — 407 document translations (37 docs × 11 languages) established the multi-lingual library.
+Those AI costs were one-time investments.
+Also included $359 MemoryDB dead reservation (since eliminated) and $727 AWS Translate (one-time, replaced by custom engine).

 | Category | Description | Amount |